metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `pod_scrape_relabel_template` (Attributes List) PodScrapeRelabelTemplate defines relabel config, that will be added to each VMPodScrape. it's useful for adding specific labels to all targets (see [below for nested schema](#nestedatt--spec--pod_scrape_relabel_template))
 - `pod_scrape_selector` (Attributes) PodScrapeSelector defines PodScrapes to be selected for target discovery.
 Works in combination with NamespaceSelector.
 NamespaceSelector nil - only objects at VMAgent namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--pod_scrape_selector))
 - `port` (String) Port listen address
-- `priority_class_name` (String) PriorityClassName assigned to the Pods
+- `priority_class_name` (String) PriorityClassName class assigned to the Pods
 - `probe_namespace_selector` (Attributes) ProbeNamespaceSelector defines Namespaces to be selected for VMProbe discovery.
 Works in combination with Selector.
 NamespaceSelector nil - only objects at VMAgent namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--probe_namespace_selector))
 - `probe_scrape_relabel_template` (Attributes List) ProbeScrapeRelabelTemplate defines relabel config, that will be added to each VMProbeScrape. it's useful for adding specific labels to all targets (see [below for nested schema](#nestedatt--spec--probe_scrape_relabel_template))
 - `probe_selector` (Attributes) ProbeSelector defines VMProbe to be selected for target probing.
 Works in combination with NamespaceSelector.
 NamespaceSelector nil - only objects at VMAgent namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--probe_selector))
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
 - `relabel_config` (Attributes) RelabelConfig ConfigMap with global relabel config -remoteWrite.relabelConfig This relabeling is applied to all the collected metrics before sending them to remote storage. (see [below for nested schema](#nestedatt--spec--relabel_config))
-- `remote_write` (Attributes List) RemoteWrite list of victoria metrics /some other remote write system for vm it must looks like: http://victoria-metrics-single:8429/api/v1/write or for cluster different url https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmagent#splitting-data-streams-among-multiple-systems (see [below for nested schema](#nestedatt--spec--remote_write))
 - `remote_write_settings` (Attributes) RemoteWriteSettings defines global settings for all remoteWrite urls. (see [below for nested schema](#nestedatt--spec--remote_write_settings))
-- `replica_count` (Number) ReplicaCount is the expected size of the VMAgent cluster.
-The controller will eventually make the size of the running cluster equal to the expected size.
-NOTE enable VMSingle deduplication for replica usage
+- `replica_count` (Number) ReplicaCount is the expected size of the Application.
-- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not specified - default setting will be used (see [below for nested schema](#nestedatt--spec--resources))
+- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--resources))
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
-Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the Deployment revision history.
+Has no effect at StatefulSets Defaults to 10.
 - `rolling_update` (Attributes) RollingUpdate - overrides deployment update params. (see [below for nested schema](#nestedatt--spec--rolling_update))
 - `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name